KrzakOwocowy/Krzak-Baremetal-Daisyseed/readme.md

 Compile the project with `make` and flash it with `make flash` (make sure to put the board in DFU mode first)

-You can place any DSP math inside the `for` loop in the `process_audio` function in main.c (currently a passthrough for demonstration purposes) or you can use the provided DSP functions from `dsp.h`:
+You can place any DSP math inside the `for` loop in the `process_audio` function in main.c or you can use the provided DSP functions from `dsp.h`:

 `dsp_gain.h`: